Supporting small to medium enterprises (SMES).

 Although many of these will be in existing sectors especially where there are clusters of excellence and specialism which there certainly are in Geelong, a credible digital strategy also needs to support emerging, forward-looking, sectors, have a strong focus on the needs of SMEs and start-ups and indeed target the needs of residents who want employment or self- employment opportunities in the new economy.

 Digital Geelong embodies this perspective.
-In so doing it fits well with the economic development strategies crafted by Enterprise Geelong, Council and ICT.
+In so doing it fits well with the economic development strategies crafted by Council.
 These have a regional approach to economic development, a strong basis in partnership between the public, private, education and not for profit sectors and a mature perspective that the economic future will not be premised on an ‘inward investment silver- bullet manufacturer with 1000+ employees’ (quote) but rather needs to be based on a further diversification of the local economy and less reliance on traditional manufacturing.

 This aspiration is based on the evidence not just that manufacturing jobs are continuing to be off-shored but also, more positively, on recent research showing that there’s very definitely a trickle-down effect whereby the creation of one high paying, high tech job has a job multiplier effect five times that number.

 Put simply, nurturing or attracting well-educated and well paid innovators locally can create a myriad of demands in the local marketplace – for doctors, hairstylists, lawyers, financial advisors, fitness instructors restaurants and indeed a range of online jobs (from web-designers, PR specialists and media producers through to market researchers, event- organisers, virtual personal assistants and a wide variety of freelancers and contractors) – because their success leads to the forming of lots of high-paying and sustainable service work.

 Digital Geelong - part of Council's holistic approach to economic development